 And when you learn and grow, you contribute to your own level of fulfillment in life.

-Otherwise, let’s get right into what we’re talking about today.
-Today’s episode based on an email I got a couple months back.
-Actually, it was a comment and question on my blog.
+Today’s article is based on an email I got a couple of months back.
+Actually, it was a comment and question in this very blog.

 I’ll read you the message I received, changing the names and circumstances of course so that you never know who asked, then we’ll talk about it.